Supply Chain and Product Investigations¶

 The first step in this process is knowing which data to buy, and to do that, you need some context and background information.

 Products are usually organised by HS (harmonised system) codes, a nomenclature developed and maintained by the World Customs Organization(WCO).
 The codes are organised into 21 sections, which are subdivided into 97 chapters, in turn further subdivided into several thousand headings and subheadings.
-The most recent HS codes edition, the 2017 one, is here.
+The most recent HS codes edition, which we use in this section as of 2019, is the 2017 HS Nomenclature (note that a new one will come into place in 2022).

 Usually each subdivision comes in a two-digit increment.
-For instance, in our example:
+The case in our example:

 Section XV “Base Metals and Articles of Base Metal” lists a series of chapters numbered from 72 to 83.